Fast Company

-Fast Company is an American business magazine published monthly in print and online, focusing on technology, business, and design.
+Fast Company is an American business magazine published monthly in print and online, focusing on technology, business, future of work and design.
 It releases six print issues annually, in addition to various ranking lists, podcasts, and newsletters.

 History

 Fast Company was founded in November 1995 by Alan Webber and Bill Taylor, both former Harvard Business Review editors, and publisher Mortimer Zuckerman.
 Early competitors included Red Herring, Business 2.0 and The Industry Standard.

 In 1997, Fast Company created an online social network called the "Company of Friends", which led to the formation of numerous meeting groups.
-At its peak, the Company of Friends comprised over 40,000 members across 120 cities, though membership declined to 8,000 by 2003.
+At its peak, Company of Friends comprised over 40,000 members across 120 cities, though membership declined to 8,000 by 2003.

 In 2000, Zuckerman sold Fast Company to Gruner + Jahr, majority-owned by media giant Bertelsmann, for $550 million.
 The sale coincided with the dot-com bubble burst, resulting in substantial losses and a drop in circulation.
 Webber and Taylor departed in 2002, and John A. Byrne, formerly a senior writer and management editor at BusinessWeek, became the new editor.
-Under Byrne, the magazine received its first Gerald Loeb Award, a prestigious honor in business journalism.
+Under Byrne, the magazine received its first Gerald Loeb Award.
 However, the magazine couldn't overcome its financial decline following the dot-com bust.
 Despite not focusing specifically on Internet commerce, advertising pages decreased to one-third of their 2000 levels.

 In 2005, Gruner + Jahr put the magazine, along with Inc. magazine, up for sale.
 Byrne contacted entrepreneur Joe Mansueto and assisted him in the acquisition.
 A bidding war ensued between The Economist and Mansueto's company, Mansueto Ventures.
 Mansueto, promising to keep Fast Company afloat, won the contest, acquiring both magazine titles for $35 million.
 As of March 2025, advertising sales make up 55 percent of the company's revenue.